johnbenedictcastillo/bscsA/dogillo-rapirap/README.md

 >*Low-cost upgrade* - Cheapest upgrade as possible.

->*Effectivity* - The effect is significantly noticeable.

 >*Internet* – must be 3mbps minimum connection

 >*Maintainability* – must be easy to maintain

->*Effectiveness* – must be effective and working
+>*Effectivity* – must be effective and working, effect is significantly noticeable

 **Propose with the Feasible Solution:**